 - UPDATE (Wednesday, March 6, 2013): TransLink has released its own study on UBC Rapid Transit.
 It has stated that an underground extension of SkyTrain to UBC is the preferred option given that it will attract 320,000 riders per day by 2041.
 Other ground-level LRT and subway/LRT-combination options will bring less than half of the ridership a full subway to UBC will bring.

 Prior to the completion of the first phase of the Millennium Line in 2001 (Commercial-Broadway to Columbia), the City of Vancouver and Translink commissioned detailed studies on phase 2 of the project – an underground extension under Broadway to UBC.
-The study was based on a 2005/2006 phase 2 line opening date, and even then (prior to the Canada Line and other organic ridership growth in recent years) it estimated a high daily ridership of 140,000 upon opening.
+The study was based on a 2005/2006 phase 2 line opening date, and even then (prior to the Canada Line and other organic ridership growth experienced over the past decade) it estimated a daily ridership of 140,000 upon opening.

 Can you imagine a one-train ride from UBC to Coquitlam Centre in under 1 hour?
 And, of course, 20-minutes from UBC to Commercial-Broadway…always.
 (Image Source: Mayor of Vancouver)